NatGr/Master_Thesis/NetAdapt/README.md

 on the targeted device, compute_table uses a res-40-2 by default

-Unfortunately, the network objects used in this script are non trivial to implement (see model/wideresnet.py) for example
+Unfortunately, the network objects used in this script are non trivial to implement (see model/wideresnet.py) for example.